CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 Be sure to replace `bucket` with your bucket's name, `region` with your region, and `profile` with your local [AWS Profile](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html).

-> If you do not need to back up or share your terraform state, you can remove the "backend" block and terraform will store it's state locally.
+> If you do not need to back up or share your Terraform state, you can remove the "backend" block and Terraform will store it's state locally.

 Next, we need to set some configurations specific to your game.